“So how do you pack a yummy lunch box?” I inquired.

 “Salami sandwiches!” exclaimed my 9-year old, who has recently discovered deli-style sandwiches.

 I asked a few more questions.
-As it turns out, my boys would both rather have cold lunches than hot thermos lunches (but maybe that will change come colder weather—they usually like chicken noodle soup or pasta with peas in a thermos).
+As it turns out, my boys would both rather have cold lunches than hot thermos lunches (but maybe that will change come colder weather—they usually like chicken noodle soup or pasta with peas in steel splash box lunch containers).
 My 9-year old said he wants mostly sandwiches—salami, turkey, bacon (this is coming from a boy who used to only like jam sandwiches).
 My 7-year old isn’t big on sandwiches and would rather have a bento-style lunch.

 So my point here is that you have to talk to your kids about what they might like in their lunchbox.
 Give them some healthy options or suggestions to choose from.
 Let them help you pack or plan lunches if possible.
 I also encourage trying out some new foods in their lunch boxes.
 You could even invite a couple of friends over and have a lunch box testing party.
 (OK, maybe I’m the only one who thinks that sounds like fun!)
 But the point is, they may surprise you with what they like.
 You never know if you don’t try!

 Here is our starting line-up for this fall’s lunch box meals:

 - Baguette sandwich with turkey, lettuce & cucumbers

 - Bulkie roll (from Iggy’s, a local bakery) with salami & baby spinach